VoliJS/NestedTypes/docs/BackboneTransitionGuide.md

 For aggregation, it's enough to type model or collection constructor in `defaults` spec.
 And that's all the story.

-What is most important, on the second `fetch` NestedTypes is smart enough to update your existing nested models and collection *in place* instead of creating new instances which all naive implementation does (so called "deep update" feature), because is quite hard to do (you have to override `set` to achieve it in backbone, not `parse`).
+What is the most important, on the second `fetch` NestedTypes is smart enough to update your existing nested models and collection *in place* instead of creating new instances which all naive implementation do (so called "deep update" feature), because is quite hard to do (you have to override `set` to achieve it in backbone, not `parse`).

 For relations by `id`, you need to use `Model.from` and `Collection.subsetOf` metatypes.